-Shut off the ice maker water supply a day ahead of time.
+If your refrigerator is equipped with an automatic ice maker, shut off the ice maker water supply a day ahead of time.
 Disconnect the water line.
-After the last supply of ice drops, turn off the ice maker.
+After the last supply of ice drops, lift the signal arm to turn off the ice maker.